• Skip to primary navigation

 EcoVadis is a global provider of environmental, social, and governance (ESG) ratings.
 You can also rely on it for performance analysis.
 It offers many services, including ESG ratings, sustainability assessments, and supply chain evaluations.

-EcoVadis has many different tools.
-These can be used for ESG analysis.
-The tools include EcoVadis Corporate Ratings Database and the EcoVadis Environmental Performance Database.
+EcoVadis has many different tools, including the EcoVadis Corporate Ratings Database and the EcoVadis Environmental Performance Database, which can be used for ESG analysis.

 The EcoVadis Corporate Ratings Database is a comprehensive database of ESG ratings.
 It covers over 21,000 companies.

 The database includes ratings for environmental, social, and governance performance.
-The EcoVadis Environmental Performance Database has over 200,000 environmental performance indicators.
-These databases originate from 21,000 companies.
+The EcoVadis Environmental Performance Database has over 200,000 environmental performance indicators from 21,000 companies.
 The database includes water use, energy use, emissions, and more data.

 See Related: Best Energy Trading Products